micky-it/ddos-blocker-script/README.md

 `$ sudo ./uninstall.sh`

+**If you want to use this script without installing it you can run the script or binary without running install.sh **:

+`sudo ./ddos-blocker.sh`
+or
+`sudo ./ddos-blocker`

 ## Donations
 I am 13 years old and I really like computer science and programming.
 If you think this script was useful for you, you can support me by donating bitcoins to the following address: